MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 > [!NOTE]
 > Message trace is also available in the Microsoft 365 Defender portal at <https://security.microsoft.com> under **Email & collaboration** \> **Exchange message trace**, but that's just a passthrough link to message trace in the EAC.

 Several components of the *message trace* functionality are self-explanatory but *Message-ID* is a unique identifier for an email message and requires thorough understanding.
-To obtain the *Message-ID* for an email of interest we need to examine the raw email headers.
+To get the *Message-ID* for an email of interest, you need to examine the raw email headers.

 ### Audit log search

-You search the [unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) and view all the activities of the user and admin in your Microsoft 365 organization.
+You search the [unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) to view all the activities of the user and admin in your Microsoft 365 organization.

 ### Are the sign-in logs and/or audit logs exported to an external system?

-Since most of the Azure Active Directory (Azure AD) [sign-in](/azure/active-directory/reports-monitoring/concept-sign-ins) and audit data will get overwritten after 30 or 90 days, Microsoft recommends that you leverage Sentinel, Azure Monitor or an external SIEM.
+Since most of the Azure Active Directory (Azure AD) [sign-in](/azure/active-directory/reports-monitoring/concept-sign-ins) and audit data will get overwritten after 30 or 90 days, we recommend that you leverage Sentinel, Azure Monitor or an external security information and event management (SIEM) system.

 ## Roles and permissions required